 In the summer of 2014 the second solo album The Human Factor was released, which continued along the line of the first album – this time purely instrumental – with Daniel Hopf (bass), Fabian Koke (drums) and Niklas Hauke (keys), who also form the current line-up of the Frank Woelfer Group.
 At the German Rock & Pop Awards 2014 this album received two prizes: “Best Instrumental Album 2014” (3rd place) and “Best Jazz Rock Album 2014” (1st place).
 Also, for the second time since 2012 , Woelfer was awarded the prize for “Best Instrumental Soloist 2014” (1st place) and was even presented with the honour of “Best Guitarist 2014” (1st place).

-Live events from Frank Woelfer and from Univerve are due to take place in the second half of 2017.
+Live events from Frank Woelfer and from Univerve are due to take place in 2024.
 Information to that effect will appear on this page shortly.

 Jazzrock TV (episode no. 84, 8/2014) about the second solo album:

 “(…) this has really bowled us over! (…) one of the best German records this year!”

 “Frank Woelfer’s skills on his instrument are like an exciting book with many twists and turns.
 The man has class!”